 - Engaging in studies and research on the Christian religion, the history of Church and religion in Ukraine as well as the Ukrainian language and culture;

-- Furthering the growth of religious organizations and associations which contribute to the strengthening of the Patriarchal structure of the Ukrainian Catholic Church.
+- Furthering the growth of religious organizations and associations contributes to the strengthening of the Patriarchal structure of the Ukrainian Catholic Church.

 Over the forty years of its existence, the American St. Sophia Association has awarded numerous scholarships to students of theology and Church history, published many religious and secular works in both English and Ukrainian, and sponsored sundry publications on Ukrainian spirituality.
 Among its most enduring achievements is the construction of the Josyf Slipyj Memorial Museum in his native village of Zazdrist, Ukraine.
 Under the aegis of St. Sophia Association, the Josyf Slipyj Research Center is collecting and analyzing materials dealing with His Beatitude’s work in the diaspora.